PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

       - Advantages
       - Disadvantages
    *  - `ifconfig`
-      - Build-in sphinx directive
+      -  - Build-in sphinx directive
-      - Always add the elements to the datamodel
+      -  - Always add the elements to the datamodel
+         - Does not support else or elif
    *  - `only`
-      - Build-in sphinx directive
+      -  - Build-in sphinx directive
-      - Always add the elements to the datamodel
+      -  - Always add the elements to the datamodel
+         - Does not support else or elif
    *  - `if-collection`
-      - Wonderfull to be combined with content specific to collections -
+      -  - Wonderfull to be combined with content specific to collections
+      -  - Has to be installed and configured
+         - Does not support else or elif
    *  - `ifelse`
-      -
+      -  - Can chnage complete sections / parts of the documentation easly
-      -
+         - Support else or elif
+      -  - Has to be installed and configured
    *  - `Sphinx-Needs Attribute Variants`
-      - Build-in sphinx-needs directive
+      -  - Build-in sphinx-needs directive
+         - Support else or elif
-      - Can change attributes of needs
+      -  - Can only change attributes of needs
+         - Attention with combintion of tags
    *  - `jinja2`
-      -
-      -
+      -  - Can change everything depending on the context
+      -  - Is difficult to debug
+         - Neasting of jinja2 templates is difficult, but often requested e.g. with use of needuml or needs templates

 References
 ==========